Short version: Cor and other mesh networking protocol cannot provide you anonymity. Use Tor if you want that and be aware of its limitations.

 - Your services are not hidden.
 Finding your location is only a matter of looking where the signal comes from.
 Trying to protect against this is rather pointless because of the reasons listed above.

 When you are connected to a mobile phone network, the network operator knows your location.
 Cor tries to make it hard for others to track your location.
 The theory is rather simple: You do not need to authenticate yourself.
-Then you need to prevent information leaks, which is hard:
+Then you need to prevent information leaks, which is hard an can easily fail:

 - Fingerprinting radio device: The radio device is an analog circuit which does not produce an absolutely clean signal.
 Even if you only send 100% random data, your radio may still leave a fingerprint.